Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Usage monitoring approaches:

-Department chargeback models: Track ticket volume and resource consumption by business unit
+Department chargeback models: Track ticket volume and resource consumption by business unit.

-Performance metrics: Monitor SLA compliance and resolution times across different service types
+Performance metrics: Monitor SLA compliance and resolution times across different service types.

-Adoption tracking: Identify underutilized features and departments needing additional training
+Adoption tracking: Identify underutilized features and departments needing additional training.

 Capacity planning: Use usage trends to predict infrastructure and support needs